Tonywwjd1/Tonywwjd1.github.io/_posts/2015-3-24-How to get noticed on the Web!.md

 ##Ready?
 Let's dive in.

-# 10 Step to get noticed on the WEB!
+# Steps to get noticed on the WEB!

-1. Why Social Media?
+- Why Social Media?

-2. Is it really worth it?
+- Is it really worth it?

-3. Getting Started...
+- Getting Started...

-4. What your profiles have to look like
+- What your profiles have to look like

-5. Posts have to be consistent.
+- Posts have to be consistent.

-6. Create "grabber" titles
+- Create "grabber" titles

-7. Content is as interesting as title.
+- Content is as interesting as title.

-8. Don't be a "one post wonder"
+- Don't be a "one post wonder"

-9. Connect with your website and other social media pages
+- Connect with your website and other social media pages

-10. Nothing left to do except sell yourself!
+- Nothing left to do except sell yourself!